As a UEA postgraduate student, you’ll be joining an institution that offers students an inspiring and engaging research environment to thrive in.

 - Education, childhood and youth

 - Impact evaluation

 Find out more on the International Development webpages.

-- Company and commercial law including dispute resolution/arbitration, and international commercial litigation, insurance and carriage of goods; business and human rights; corporate governance; theory of the firm.
+- Company and commercial law including dispute resolution/arbitration; international commercial litigation; insurance and carriage of goods; business and human rights; corporate governance; theory of the firm.

 - EU law and Brexit/secession and devolution